Libraries

 Web: sppl.net

 The Town of Southern Pines has its own library.
 The facility is free to Southern Pines residents and available for usage by non-residents for an annual or bi-annual fee.
-Throughout the year, the library offers many kid-friendly events, including story hours and summer reading programs.
+Throughout the year, the library offers many kid-friendly events, including story hours, summer reading programs, and a monthly family fun night.

 Given Memorial Library and Tufts Archives